 So, short-form videos are perfect for creators who want to grab their audience’s attention quickly and create skits, product demos, challenges, or BTS content.
 It’s perfect for creating moments that resonate fast and hard.

 The best part?
 It's easier to create, with fewer production requirements.
 You can shoot and post on the same day, experimenting with different styles and trends to see what works.
+And you don't even have to do it yourself - you can use clippers to create short-form clips of your long-form content.

 Long-form video